gbif/hp-legume/_posts/2024-01-05-TaxonomyChecklistProcedures.md

 lang-ref: Checklist Procedures
 lang: en
 preTitle: 5 January 2024
-background: /assets/images/IBC-logo.jpeg
+background: /assets/images/WCVP-Checklist.png
-imageLicense: |
+imageLicense:
-  [Diagram under the Creative Commons Attribution-ShareAlike 4.0 International license (CC BY-SA 4.0)].(https://www.c82.net/twining/plants/?id=49)
 #background-size: cover
 ratio: 50
-thumbnail: /assets/images/IBC-logo.jpeg
+thumbnail: /assets/images/WCVP-Checklist.png
 ---
 **1. Rhakhis**

 Log into [Rhakhis](https://list.worldfloraonline.org/rhakhis/ui/) with your ORCID.
 Let us know that you will be using Rhkahis [here](https://docs.google.com/forms/d/1rWAcg8hJ6XIFqoJ6zT5TE4T0XjsYuUvfhUQcoL9rMUI/edit) so that we can allocate the relevant editing rights to you.

 Search for the name of interest in the A-Z tab and select the relevant record.
 Make sure that the nomenclatural status is correct to activate other editing options and to place the name within the classification system.
 All the parts marked in grey are related to nomenclature while the parts marked in orange deal with taxonomy.